Skip to content

 Role

-Rich takes the lead on facilitating connections between researchers, communities, businesses and citizens and maximising the impact of Nottingham Civic Exchange's work.
-He has a passion for working with people in a variety of settings and across topic areas.
-He has developed a focus on the informal economy over recent years and recently completed a secondment to the C19 National Foresight Group.
+Rich takes the lead on facilitating connections between researchers, policymakers, communities, businesses and citizens and maximising the impact of Nottingham Civic Exchange's work.
+He has a passion for working with people in a variety of settings and across topic areas to help create meaningful change and utilise expertise and insights.
+Alongside is role as a knowledge broker and mobiliser, he has developed a focus on the informal economy, civil contingencies and wellbeing over recent years and was seconded to the C19 National Foresight Group through the pandemic.
+He is Co-Chair of the Areas for Research sub-committee for the University Policy Engagement Network and runs NCE's Policy Fellowship programme and Policy Engagement Group at NTU.

 Career overview

-Rich has a background in outdoor education and youth work, and prior to working with NTU he was based at the RSA supporting their work across Wales and the Midlands.
+Rich has a background in knowledge brokerage and mobilisation alongside outdoor education and youth work, and before working with NTU, he was based at the RSA supporting their work across Wales and the Midlands.

 Research areas